-Try adjusting your typing technique to avoid accidental contact with the touch pad.
+- Try adjusting your typing technique to avoid accidental contact with the touch pad.
 You may be inadvertently brushing the touch pad with the heel of your hand as you type.
-Also, accidental light touches or taps on the touch pad may select an item or text on the screen, and potentially the item or text may be replaced by the next character you type.
+Also, accidental light touches or taps on the touch pad may select an item or text on the screen, and potentially the item or text may be replaced by the next character you type. - Temporarily disable the touch pad, so that it does not respond to touch or button presses while you type.
+See "Disabling or enabling the touch pad" on page 66.